 Domo: Domo offers business leaders the ability to view real-time data on a single dashboard, with multiple graphics and the ability to create personalized models.
 There are also trend indicators and sparklines, which makes snap decision making much more informed.
 To help get a second opinion, there’s also the ability to share with others and make PowerPoint-style slides from it.

 Qlik Sense: If you’re short on time, Qlik Sense will automatically create custom dashboards and reports.
 It works with businesses of all sizes, from global companies to sole traders.
 Qlik Sense is also one of the faster business intelligence tools, as it compresses any data inputted to up to 10% of its original size.
 For on-the-go decision making, Qlik Sense comes in a mobile version as well.

 Woopra: Customers should make a key part of all business decision making, and Woopra makes this easy by analyzing customer behavior across different devices and platforms.
 It creates highly detailed visual customer profiles, which can be customized for several industries, including travel, finance, retail, and media.

 Choosing a business intelligence tool

-The above business intelligence software is only a small selection of the myriad tools available to businesses.
-When trying to find the right business intelligence tool for your company, it can be useful to list all of your ‘must-have’ features, all ‘nice-to-have’ features, and features that you’ll never really use.
+The above competitive intelligence software is only a small selection of the myriad tools available to businesses.
+When trying to find the right competitive intelligence app for your company, it can be useful to list all of your ‘must-have’ features, all ‘nice-to-have’ features, and features that you’ll never really use.
 You should also consider how many people in your organization will need to have access to the tool and their level of technical expertise.
 Lastly, don’t be afraid to ask to try a free demo of a business intelligence tool and see how well it works for your business in real life.

 Business intelligence is a must for all modern businesses.
 But you do have to be smart when choosing the right business intelligence software.
 If you go wrong, it could be a time-consuming and costly affair that may also put your employees off using a business intelligence tool ever again.
 So choose wisely.